Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 Pilon is in the latter group of bioinformatics software, so we will need to do some pre-processing using other programs to create some of the inputs needed.

+### Generating the input files

-We will first use the program BWA to generate an alignment of the raw short reads against the draft genome.
+We will first use the program [BWA](https://github.com/lh3/bwa) to generate an alignment of the raw short reads against the draft genome.

 We've previously covered aligning reads to a genome in [Genomics - Variant Calling](https://cloud-span.github.io/04genomics/01-variant_calling/index.html).
 We will be using very similar commands here.